Kotlin/coroutines-examples/kotlin-coroutines-informal.md

       LOOP:
         if (x > 10) goto END
         label = 1
-        data = await(nextNumber(), this) // 'this' is passed as a continuation if (data == SUSPENDED) return // return if await had suspended execution
+        data = nextNumber().await(this) // 'this' is passed as a continuation if (data == SUSPENDED) return // return if await had suspended execution
       L1:
-        // external code has resumed this coroutine passing the result of await() as data x += ((Integer) data).intValue()
+        // external code has resumed this coroutine passing the result of .await() as data x += ((Integer) data).intValue()
         label = -1
         goto LOOP